Nyhavn 15: 19th century

 Anholm later sold the building and purchased a new one further down the canal at No. 34 (now Nyhavn 67).
 His tenants in the new building included the writer Hans Christian Andersen.

-By 1940, the number of residents at No. 8 had increased to 20.
+By 1840, the number of residents at No. 8 had increased to 20.
 Hans Christensen, a skipper, was now residing on the ground floor with his wife Christine Møller, their five children (aged eight to 23) and three lodgers.
 Margrethe Stæger was still residing with her daughter and a maid on the ground floor.
-Samson Moses Samson, a flour and oats merchant, resided on the second floor with hsi wife Birgitte Roeskilde, their four children (aged give to 16) and one maid.
+Samson Moses Samson, a flour and oats merchant, resided on the second floor with his wife Birgitte Roeskilde, their four children (aged give to 16) and one maid.

 The property was later operated as a hostel under the name Carl den Femtende (Charles XV) before it was acquired by Annie West and converted into a boarding house for retired sailors.
 Cafe West was based in the ground floor.
 It was replaced by the restaurant Kommandøren og sidenhen Hering restaurant og Bristol in 1985.